 - Also, avoid opening the door oven while baking the cheesecake.

-- Watch the cheesecake closely to avoid overtaking it.
-When the sides are puffed and the center of the cheesecake is just slightly wobbly, the cheesecake is done.
+- Watch it closely to avoid overbaking it.
+For that, keep an eye on it and when the sides are puffed and the center of the cake is just slightly wobbly, it means it’s done.

-- In addition, cooling the cheesecake in the oven, with the door slightly cracked is also very important.
+- In addition, cooling it in the oven, with the door slightly cracked is also very important.
 Because the sudden change in temperature can cause cracks.

-- Bake the cheesecake in a water bath, its one of the most successful techniques to avoid cracks on your cheesecake (more on this below).
+- Baking it in a water bath, it’s one of the most successful techniques to avoid cracks on it (more on this below).

-How to bake cheesecake in a water bath?
+How to bake the cheesecake in a water bath?

-- Wrap the outside of the springform pan in a double layer of foil.
-Covering the bottom and sides of the pan, you need to cover the sides only from outside.
-Because this will prevent the cheesecake from water leaking in.
+- First, wrap the outside of the springform pan in a double layer of foil.
+Covering the bottom and sides of the pan only from the outside will prevent the cheesecake from water leaking in.

-- Set the prepared springform pan in a large roasting pan that is deep enough to add water to it.
-Pour HOT water into the roasting pan, about halfway up the sides of the spring form pan.
+- Next, place the prepared springform pan in a large roasting pan that is deep enough to add water to it.
+Afterward, pour HOT water into the roasting pan, about halfway up the sides of the springform pan.

-- Next, transfer to a pre-heated oven and bake, until the center jiggles slightly like Jell-O, and the sides are puffed and are light golden brown.
-The residual heat will cook the center of the cheesecake.
-If your cheesecake doesn’t wobble in the center, it means it has been over-baked, and most likely will crack.
+- Also, if your cake doesn’t wobble in the center, it means it has been over-baked, and most likely will crack.
 Hence pay extra attention when baking.

-- Cool the cheesecake in the oven with the door slightly cracked for one hour.
+- Finally, cool it in the oven with the door slightly cracked for one hour.